Karmaz95/2bfuzz/README.md

   -b 2-byte generator.
   -r Radamsa generator with a given pattern stored in a file.
   -c Number of payloads to generate with Radamsa.
+  -s Number of seconds to wait between each connection while fuzzing.
 ```
 ### 1. FUZZER
 * Fuzzing TCP server (`127.0.0.1:8000`) using `2-byte generator` and `Radamsa generator` with a `test_file` as a pattern.